 The international community must not allow a weakening of UNMIK’s role, he said, noting his country’s concern about efforts to marginalize UNMIK.
 He hoped that although its budget had been reduced the Mission would still be able to carry out its work effectively, including addressing the large number of internally displaced persons.
 The creation of real conditions for the return of displaced persons to their homes was among the key factors of reconciliation, and property rights was another area of great concern.
 The most important priority at present was to find a lasting solution to the question of Kosovo and Metohija through negotiation and dialogue.
 Serbia was committed to finding a comprehensive solution that took into account, above all, the needs of its own citizens.

-ENVER HOXHAJ, Minister of Foreign Affairs of Kosovo, pointed to political and economic stability as well as strengthened democratic governance.
+ENVER HOXHAJ of Kosovo pointed to political and economic stability as well as strengthened democratic governance.
 Recent parliamentary elections in Kosovo had been “credible, well organized, transparent and in line with the highest European standards” and the new assembly was currently being consolidated.
 The Constitutional Court of Kosovo was crucial in building such institutions.
 The Stabilization and Association Agreement signed with the European Union provided a clear framework for reform and engagement on European Union integration and proved Kosovo’s comprehensive progress on democratic governance, human rights, economic reform, and other areas.
 It would also open up the European Union market to Kosovar businesses.

 With Togo and the Solomon Islands recently recognizing Kosovo, a total of 108 countries now recognized it, he said, adding that it showed that the declaration of independence had been both legitimate and legal.
 Kosovo was now part of international and regional organizations, including the Venice Commission, the South-East European Cooperation Process and the Migration, Asylum, Refugees Regional Initiative and would apply for full membership in the Council of Europe.
 Dialogue with Serbia continued, with “substantial success” on implementation of the first agreement, signed by them in April 2013.
 Some incidents in the Serb-populated north, however, had hindered implementation, and he called on the authorities in Belgrade to respect the agreement and refrain from promoting instability.
 He was also concerned that the Constitutional Court of Serbia had nullified agreements on cadastres and mutual recognition of university diplomas.
 He looked forward to full normalization of relations, highlighting the need for a peace treaty and mutual recognition.